Climate change adaptation

 How can I, my community or business adapt to climate change?

 There are a range of things you can do to adapt to climate change from insulating and ventilating homes to siting new buildings away from flood risk areas.
-Keep an eye on the Get ClimateReady webpages for a range of suggestions from our expert partners which will be added to over time.
+Keep an eye on the Get ClimateReady webpages for a range of suggestions from expert organisations which will be added to over time.